100 workers evacuated after fire erupts at recycling plant

 Crews arrived at the scene at around 12.30pm to discover a fire spreading throughout a single-storey tipping hall.

-About 100 workers at the Southwark Integrated Waste Management Facility, run by Veolia and Southwark council, were evacuated before firefighters arrived.
+About 100 workers in the Transfer Station of Southwark Integrated Waste Management Facility, run by Veolia and Southwark council, were evacuated before firefighters arrived.

 There have been no reports of any injuries, the London Fire Brigade (LFB) said.